LiteObject/inbox-ai/README.md

 - Configuration fields are grouped by domain and editable in place.
 Saving updates writes to the ``.env`` file while preserving blank entries, and success/error states also appear as toasts.
-- Recent Insights now show inline UID labels, a running ``visible / total`` counter, friendly timestamps, action-item summaries, an inline search box for instant filtering, and a priority dropdown on the filter bar so you can focus on urgent, high, or low items.
+- Recent Insights now show inline UID labels, a running ``visible / total`` counter, friendly timestamps, action-item summaries, an advanced search box for instant filtering with field queries (e.g., ``from:alice``, ``priority:>=7``, ``is:followups``), and a priority dropdown on the filter bar so you can focus on urgent, high, or low items.
 - Delete buttons beside each insight remove the underlying email from both IMAP and storage.
-Upon completion a toast confirms success (or failure) and the table preserves scroll position.
+Upon completion a toast confirms success (or failure) and the page preserves scroll position after all actions.
 - Follow-up cards mirror repository data with inline status toggles, while draft content now lives inside each insight so context stays in one place.